-After spending about $400,000 to implement and use Salesforce, a company might be hesitant to switch vendors and purchase a brand new platform, even if a new software would better fit the organization’s needs.
-That was exactly the situation a client of ShapeConnect was facing — a scenario that the business solutions platform sees all the time when helping companies match with vetted software platforms and service vendors.
+After spending lots of money to implement new software, a company might be hesitant to switch vendors and purchase a brand new platform, even if a new software would better fit the organization’s needs.

 That thinking is an example of sunk cost fallacy, the idea of continuing to dedicate time and resources into something because of previous investments in it, even though the more beneficial course of action would be to stop or make a change.

 What Is the Sunk Cost Fallacy?